rajani1000/Automation/Publicis.Sapient-Readme.md

 Solution:

-Used one of my previous Maven project to solve Publicis exercise.
-Project and project configurations details were in ReadMe file.

-For Publicis exercise -

 Main class - FindEnglishWords.java under Test package - com.mytest.testpackage
    -- Created a method to generate 3,4 and 5 character words from a given String -- This method also verifies the generated word is in dictionary file